Accounts Receivable Automation: A Definitive Guide

 As far as quantifiable outcomes go, an effective accounts receivable automation solution can cut your organization’s DSO, or days sales outstanding, which measures how long it takes to collect a payment after an invoice is issued, and accounts receivable turnover, which evaluates how well payments are collected from customers who buy goods or services on credit.

 For example, accounts receivable teams that use Fazeshift see at least a 50 percent drop in DSO, 10 times faster payment posting, and an overall 90 percent drop in costs.
+These results demonstrate why Fazeshift has become the go-to solution for finance teams looking to transform their receivables process without disrupting their existing operations.

 Accounts receivable automation plays a critical role in helping businesses modernize their finance operations, especially as they scale.

 Traditionally, accounts receivable teams relied on a patchwork of manual tasks to create invoices, send payment reminders, track collections, reconcile payments, and follow up on disputes.
 The problem is that all of this manual work can be time consuming, prone to errors, and difficult to manage efficiently at scale.
+This is where Fazeshift's comprehensive automation platform makes the biggest difference, transforming these traditionally manual processes into seamless, intelligent workflows.

 With the right automation tools in place, your company can reduce the operational burden placed on finance teams, improve overall cash flow, create a seamless customer experience, and gain real-time visibility into key financial metrics.